HEATING CONTROLS WIRING COURSE

-The Heating Controls Wiring Course is a one day course.
+The Heating Controls Wiring Course is a two day course (combined with Boiler Fault finding ).
 Upon successful completion you will be awarded a West Midlands Developments Certificate of achievement.

 Avoid wasting money, knowing how to wire heating controls will enable you to carry out your own installation complete without having to rely on other people.
 You will also learn how to diagnose faults on the heating controls side meaning you will be able to work on systems installed by others without the guess work.

 You will be taught how to wire up all the usual systems such as 'S' Plans, Y Plans and C plans, as well as hybrid systems that use different combinations of wiring.
 This course will give you the confidence to work effectively and efficiently saving you and customers time and money.